 I know that having more stuff will definitely NOT make me happier.
 Been there, done that.
 I’m still purging.

 More money will allow me more flexibility in choosing how I spend my days.
-I would spend less time on chores, errands and more mundane tasks by hiring some fabulous assistants.
+I would spend less time on chores, errands, and more mundane tasks by hiring some fabulous assistants.

 More money will give me peace of mind.
-That’s a common thing that I hear people say but what does it really mean?
+That’s a common thing that I hear people say, but what does it really mean?
 How could something truly intangible give me peace of mind?
-Sure, pieces of money are tangible but the intrinsic value of the paper and coins is negligible.
+Sure, pieces of money are tangible, but the intrinsic value of the paper and coins is negligible.

-So this statement is actually saying that I would have enough money in the bank to cover any catastrophe that came up.
+This statement is actually saying that I would have enough money in the bank to cover any catastrophe that came up.
 OK, that’s true.
 But not having all that money in the bank isn’t keeping me up at night.

 When fears start to creep up on me, I like to play the worst scenario game.
 Instead of allowing the fear to take a hold of me and leave me paralyzed, I have a conversation with it.
 I act like the toddler who asks “why” constantly, replacing the “why” with “and then what?”
-I allow the worst case scenario to play out in front of me in my mind.
+I allow the worst case scenario to play out in my mind.
 Every time I ask myself “and then what?,” I make myself think of something worse.
 I call the end of the game when I can’t think of anything worse or the next thing would be my death.

 From that lowest of low points, I then devise ways of dealing with it and turning it around.
 I don’t try to stop it or turn it around until I can’t think of anything worse.